agoose77/phd-thesis/content/2300-experimental-scattering.md

 :name: nuclear-reaction-extremes
 :width: 350px

 Semi-classical illustration of the limiting extremes to nuclear reactions: formation of a transitory compound nucleus, and direct reactions.
-Figure taken from {cite:ps}`satchler_introduction_1990`.
+Figure taken from Ref. {cite:ps}`satchler_introduction_1990`.
 :::

 +++